Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 [Design patterns](#Design Patterns) might help you to guarantee the repeatability and reusability of the code, so are good principles to study.

+### Computer Science

+To prepare for scientific programming, is important brush up on the basics of computer science.
+Data types (arrays, lists, dictionaries ...), algorithms (bisection, hashtable, quicksort, graph traversal ...), numerical anaylsis (numerical derivatives, Gauss-Newton, trapezoid integration ...).

+The ultimate source of wisdom are the Knuth volumes "The art of computer programming".
+Pass by my office if you want to borrow a copy.

 ### Languages

 After the algorithm and the physics, the choice of language is the biggest design decision for the writing of a code.
 It will impact the future re-runnability, performance, and reusability within and outside of your code-base.